-Some people find it convenient to use iMessage on Mac.
-But for others, it can be a distraction or privacy invasion.
-If you feel this way, and want to sign out of iMessage on Mac, this easy-to-follow guide will walk you through the steps.
+For some people using iMessage on Mac can be convenient, but for others, it can be a distraction or privacy invasion.
+If you feel this way, you may want to know how to sign out of iMessage on Mac.
+This easy-to-follow guide will walk you through the steps.

 How to sign out of iMessage on Mac

 A pop-up window will appear, click sign out again to confirm.
-By doing this it will disable the ability of your Mac to receive and send text messages.
+By doing this, it will disable the ability of your Mac to receive and send text messages through that account.

-Step 4 – Under “You can be reached by iMessage at” section, you’ll see a list of email addresses and phone number you used when you set up your iPhone.
+Step 4: Under the “You can be reached by iMessage at” section, you’ll see a list of email addresses and the phone number you used when you set up your iPhone for the first time.

 Your phone number is checked by default and also grayed out, so you cannot uncheck it.
 Just tap on any email addresses that are checked to disable them.

 This will allow Messages to only communicate with your phone number.
 Your Mac will lose the ability to receive and send text messages.

 If you enjoyed reading this article and learned how to sign out iMessage on your Mac, please share and/or recommend it, so your friends can benefit from it too.